Amateur Radio Exams

 The VE Team of Big South Fork Amateur Radio Club.
 (BSFARC) offers in-person amateur radio license exams as requested.
 We can arrange for a convenient time and location for you in Fentress, Morgan or Scott counties in Tennessee.

 Congratulations as you made it to the licensing page and hopefully you are ready to take your test.
 We do not have a published schedule of when we conduct license examinations as we can set one up for you as needed.
 We have given license exams on the applicants front porch, at the gazebo in the park and at Roane State Community College.
-We just need to know approximately when and what would be a convenient location for you.
+Prior to scheduling an exam you will need to apply for and received your own FRN (FCC Registration Number) which will eventually be assoaited with your license.
+The FRN is a unique number assigned to you and requires a password.
+You will need this number prrior to your exam and for paying the FCC license fee.
+Here is the link to register for an FRN: FCC Registration – (Login https://apps.fcc.gov/cores/userLogin.do) After that we just need to know approximately when (day and time) and what would be a convenient location for you.
 Just drop us an email to our session manager at KF4TY at-sign ARRL.NET along with which license class you wish to test for and if an electronic or paper-based exam is preferred.
-We will then schedule a session for you on ExamTools which what we use for the exam.
+We will then schedule a session for you on ExamTools which is what we use for the exam.
 Don’t worry we will send a message with step by step instructions!

 When Your Test Is Scheduled: